Modbus

 Using Coreflux HUB

-Please refere to general docs for asset installation trough the Coreflux HUB.
+Please refere to general docs for connector installation trough the Coreflux HUB.

 Using Coreflux HUBLESS